 A Bitter Truth

-This historical mystery is a hardcover edition that was published by William Morrow on August 30, 2011 and has 352 pages.
+historical mystery that was published by William Morrow on August 30, 2011 and has 352 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author which I have reviewed include An Impartial Witness, A Lonely Death, The Confession, An Unmarked Grave, The Walnut Tree, Proof of Guilt, A Question of Honor, An Unwilling Accomplice, Hunting Shadows, A Pattern of Lies, A Fine Summer's Day, No Shred of Evidence, The Shattered Tree, Racing the Devil
+Other books by this author which I have reviewed include An Impartial Witness, A Lonely Death, The Confession, An Unmarked Grave, The Walnut Tree, Proof of Guilt, A Question of Honor, An Unwilling Accomplice, Hunting Shadows, A Pattern of Lies, A Fine Summer's Day, No Shred of Evidence, The Shattered Tree, Racing the Devil, A Casualty of War